-Following receipt of notice or a report of misconduct, the Dean of Students or designee shall engage in a preliminary inquiry to determine if there is reasonable cause to believe a policy has been violated.
-The preliminary inquiry is typically 1-5 business days in duration.
+Following receipt of notice or a report of misconduct, the Dean of Students or designee shall engage in an initial assessment to determine if there is reasonable cause to believe a policy has been violated.
+The initial assessment is typically 1-5 business days in duration.